A Distributed-Memory Algorithm for Computing a Heavy-Weight Perfect Matching on Bipartite Graphs: Results

-As stated in Section~\ref{sec:intro}, our motivation for AWPM comes from the need for parallel pre-pivoting of large entries to the main diagonal to improve stability of sparse direct solvers.
-We now evaluate how AWPM performs relative to MC64 in this regard, using the SuperLU\_DIST direct solver.
-For each matrix $A$ in Table~\ref{table:superlu-perf}, we set the true solution vector $x_{true} = [1, \ldots, 1]^T$, then generate the right-hand side vector by computing $b = A x_{true}$.
-We use the LAPACK-style simple equilibration scheme to compute the row and column scalings $D_r$ and $D_c$ which would make each row and each column of the scaled matrix $D_r A D_c$ have equal norm, and the maximum entry of each row or column is $\pm 1$ and the other entries are bounded by 1 (Hence, the weight of many matched edges is often 1, and the sum of the logarithms is 0.)
-We then apply the pre-pivoting strategies of MC64 or AWPM to compute a row permutation vector $P_r$.
+As stated in Section~\ref{sec:intro}, our motivation for HWPM comes from the need for parallel pre-pivoting of large entries to the main diagonal to improve stability of sparse direct solvers.
+We now evaluate how HWPM performs relative to MC64 in this regard, using the SuperLU\_DIST direct solver.
+We investigate both the accuracy of the solution and the running time of the static-pivoting step when MC64 and HWPM are used with SuperLU\_DIST.

+{\bf Accuracy of the solution.} To compute the accuracy of solutions for a matrix $A$, we set the true solution vector $x_{true} = [1, \ldots, 1]^T$, then generate the right-hand side vector by computing $b = A x_{true}$.
+We use the LAPACK-style simple equilibration scheme to compute the row and column scalings $D_r$ and $D_c$ such that in the scaled matrix $D_r A D_c$, the maximum entry in magnitude of each row or column is 1.
+Hence, the weights of many matched edges are often 1, and the sum of the logarithms is 0.
+We then apply the pre-pivoting strategies of MC64 or HWPM to compute a row permutation vector $P_r$.
 Here, the maximization criterion is the sum of the logarithms of the weights, i.e.~the product of the weights.
 The sparsity reordering $P_c$ is then obtained with METIS using the permuted matrix (graph).
 Finally, the LU factorization is computed as $P_c^T (P_r (D_r A D_c)) P_c = LU$, and the solution $x$ is computed based on the transformed linear system.
-The relative solution error $ \|x - x_{true}\|_\infty / \|x\|_\infty$ is reported in Table~\ref{table:superlu-perf}.
-For most matrices, the relative error obtained with AWPM is remarkably close to that of MC64, with the exception of circuit5M.
-This can be explained by the difference in weights found by MC64 and AWPM.
-However, for most matrices, the AWPM weights are identical to the MC64 weights.
-Recall in Table~\ref{table:approx-ratio}, when the sum of weights is maximized, AWPM achieves 99.99\% optimum weight for this matrix.
-When using the permutation obtained from the ``AWPM-sum'' metric for circuit5M, the computed solution is as accurate as that of MC64.
-In the future, we plan to investigate the performance of the AWPM-sum and AWPM-product metrics in the solution accuracy of SuperLU\_DIST.
+The relative solution error $ \|x - x_{true}\|_\infty / \|x\|_\infty$ is reported in Table~\ref{table:superlu-perf} for large-scale matrices from Table~\ref{table:problem-statistics} and in supplementary Table SM1 for an extended set of matrices.

+Now, we study the impact of matchings on the accuracy of solvers.
+MC64 can also return dual variables that can be used to perform another equilibration.
+Hence, we considered MC64 Option 5 with and without scaling (here, scaling means equilibration done with dual variables).
+Since HWPM does not use dual variables, it is equivalent to MC64 without scaling.
+Table ~\ref{table:superlu-perf-all} in the Appendix shows the result with 102 matrices from the SuiteSparse Matrix collection, which is summarized in Table~\ref{table:superlu-perf-all-summary}.
+We observe that the solver is sensitive to the pre-pivoting strategies used.
+The error rate varies with different matrices as well as with different matching solutions.